Bioscience BSc (Hons)

 Advanced entry to year two or three of the degree:

-- Direct entry to year three may be possible on successful completion of the HND Applied Science from other institutions, preferably with an A grade in the Graded Unit; applicants with a B grade may be considered on an individual basis, as will those with other related HNDs
+- Direct entry to year three may be possible on successful completion of the HND Applied Sciences from other institutions, preferably with an A grade in the Graded Unit; applicants with a B grade may be considered on an individual basis, as will those with other related HNDs

-- NC Applied Science Level 6
+- NC Applied Sciences Level 6

 Year 1 - CertHE